1.11 Provisions and Contingent Liabilities

 4. No proceedings have been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.

 5. The Company has sanctioned facilities from banks on the basis of security of current assets.
-The periodic returns filed by the Company with such banks are in agreement with the books of accounts of the Company.
+The deviations in Periodic returns and the books of accounts are given in Note No 10.

 6. The Company has adhered to debt repayment and interest service obligations on time.
 Wilful defaulter related disclosures required as per Additional Regulatory Information of Schedule III (revised) to the Companies Act, is not applicable.